Posting every Friday at noon is how I act in solidarity with young climate strikers all over the world who want their elders to save their future.

 Moyenne Island is to be maintained as a venue for prayer, peace, tranquillity, relaxation and knowledge for Seychellois and visitors from overseas of all nationalities, colours and creeds.

 In 1996, Grimshaw wrote a book about himself and the island, entitled A Grain of Sand.
 In 2009, a documentary film was produced by the same name.
 The filmmakers say: “Brendon has provided us with an example of why not all hope is loss in what at times seems an overwhelmingly mad world.”
-You can watch it on YouTube:
+The video is linked above.

 In it you’ll hear Grimshaw say: